BukovskyiRoman/piramideNEST/README.md

-# Education nest.js project, DB - mongoDB
+# Mono-repository with nest.js and react app, DB - postgreSQL
+# Project for learning/trying something new

 - .env data needed( rename .env.example to .env and add values),
 - admin user will be creating automatically